Fedstellar: A Platform for Decentralized Federated Learning: Fedstellar Platform

 The third step of the process is the key to the FL operation: model training, decentralized aggregation, and asynchronous exchange of model parameters.
 In this step, each node employs its respective data to train local models independently.
 An implementation leveraging a thread-based system ensures the transparent, asynchronous receipt, forwarding, and sending of messages between nodes.
 This system employs incoming and outgoing message queues to maintain a structured flow of communication, storing and processing incoming and outgoing messages in an orderly manner.
-It facilitates the decentralized aggregation approach whereby the trained model parameters are asynchronously exchanged among neighboring nodes.
+To enhance communication efficiency, the platform incorporates an adaptive gossip technique to forward messages through participants, dynamically adjusting the flow of transmissions based on network conditions and node availability.
+It facilitates the decentralized aggregation approach whereby the trained model parameters are asynchronously exchanged among neighboring nodes using reduced latency and bandwidth.
 The platform integrates an intuitive mechanism to signal when a device should perform aggregation.
-This action is triggered when all neighboring nodes have transmitted their parameters or after a predetermined timeout period of five minutes commences at the onset of the process.
+This action is triggered when all neighboring nodes have transmitted their parameters or after a default timeout period of five minutes.
+Additionally, the platform offers a user-friendly functionality accessible through the frontend, enabling precise customization of the timeout period to accommodate the unique characteristics and requirements of each device in the federation.
 This ensures a smooth and timely workflow.
 The types of messages employed in this process are outlined in \tablename~\ref{tab:comms_messages}.

 The concluding step of the process concerns monitoring and alerting.
 The federated participants actively assess and report on any disruptions, such as link failures or devices leaving the topology.
 In this way, nodes can remove their affected neighboring nodes from their internal queue of open sockets.
 Furthermore, the nodes maintain unidirectional connections with the frontend through secure WebSockets, facilitating the continuous transmission of metric data and ensuring constant federation monitoring.
 Moreover, Algorithm~\ref{alg:cycle} provides a comprehensive exposition of the internal cycle of each participant, aligning with the steps mentioned above.